realestate-com-au/json-bourne-sfdx-cli/README.md

   -d, --datadir=datadir                                                             The path where the reference data
                                                                                     resides.
 The default is 'data'.

-  -o, --object=object                                                               The sobject that you wish to
+  -o, --object=object                                                               The sobject(s) that you wish to
                                                                                     import/export reference data from.

+  -p, --allowpartial                                                                Allows the operation to continue
+                                                                                    when a failure occurs.

   -r, --remove                                                                      Delete the record(s) from the target
                                                                                     within the specified directory.